Daniel J. Frey

 We saw a Speaker of the House stand for the people of this nation who are not afraid of the future.

-We saw a president who has an apparent personality disorder that doesn't allow him to tell objective truth.
+We saw a President who has an apparent personality disorder that doesn't allow him to tell the objective truth.

 Our President can only say what he thinks we want to hear.

-Our President sees no difference between doing what is right or what is wrong as long as he gets his way.
+Our President sees no difference between doing what is right and what is wrong as long as he gets his way.

 Keeping it real.